coronalabs/plugins-source-gamenetwork-google/docs/gameNetwork-google/request.markdown

 'playerCentered' (optional) is a boolean value.
 If true this then value will return the scores that are centered around the currently logged in player.
 If false then this will return the top scores.

-**loadLocalPlayer:** Requests the GKPlayer object for the currently logged-in user.
+**loadLocalPlayer:** Requests information for the currently logged-in user.

 event.data in callback listener includes the following properties: